-For more information on how Shariah-compliant benchmarks performed in Q1 2020, read our latest Shariah Scorecard.
+For more information on how Latin American benchmarks performed in Q1 2020, read our latest Latin America Scorecard.

 [i] Elijah Oliveros-Rosen, For Latin America, The Path To Economic Recovery From COVID-19 Remains Uncertain, March 31, 2020.

 The posts on this blog are opinions, not advice.
 Please read our Disclaimers.